Amazon Prime Video 30-day free trial

 Long before Netflix launched in India and even before video streaming was even a thing, Indians looking for a bargain on the latest DVD movies would often head to Amazon to try and get a better price.
 However, the rise of streaming platforms has changed the way Indians consume their entertainment.
+According to an EY report, digital subscriptions rose 50% to ₹3.9 billion in 2017, a number that is expected to reach ₹20 billion by 2020.

 Amazon’s lineup isn’t as big as the competition, but is filled with exclusives.